 I spent a lot of time in bed waiting, hoping for some recovery.

-In trying to offset the continuous migraine I lay in the quiet semi-darkness.
+In trying to offset the continuous migraine, I lay in the quiet semi-darkness.
 This is when that other world revealed itself to me.
 I would look around the room at a kaleidoscope of colours, images and shapes – none of which I had seen before.

 I wish I could paint because I would have liked to have captured some of those images.
 They offered the possibility of creating something unique, of producing a real masterpiece.

-My creative, artistic, imaginary insight was gone.
+My creative, artistic, and imaginary insight was gone.

 Unfortunately, my admission to this other world was only short-lived.
 But at least I have seen it.
 I know it’s there.
 I now know what I’m looking for.
 I now know what I want to find.